 4th Ancestral Healing Walk

-HeartSpace continues to support the Ancestral Healing work of Indigenous people through upcoming education and participation.
+HeartSpace continues to support the Ancestral Healing work of Indigenous people through education and participation.
 Your continued support is always welcome.
 As a 501(c)(3), your donation is fully tax deductible.

-You can learn more about the Fort Laramie walk here, and view a map here., and make a financial contribution here.
+You can learn more about the Fort Laramie walk here, view a map here., and make a financial contribution here.

 Flipping Cancer is a performance installation, created by Marie Garlock, in story, dance/movement, and visual landscapes created from interviews with people who face advanced cancers as patients, caregivers, and healthcare providers.
 HeartSpace has been supporting Marie and this important work for 6+ years.